-This is a design concept for a model of Midi Fighter that uses Touch Sensors (capacitive resistance) instead arcade buttons.
-I know the Sanwa buttons are great and they're rated for 5 million presses, but in my experience, at some point those buttons do get gummed up and start sticking (my only solution was to clean the affected buttons out with isopropyl alcohol, not entirely a safe bet since there's the risk of shorting out something inside - it did at least ungum the buttons).
+This is a design concept for a model of Midi Fighter that uses Touch Sensors (capacitive resistance) instead of arcade buttons.
+I know the Sanwa buttons are great and they're rated for 5 million presses, but in my experience, at some point those buttons do get gummed up and start sticking.
+And trust me, they -do- run into this problem sooner or later.

 (^ Forum post and video concerning "stuck" buttons.)

 The touch sensors would basically be the same thing as what's on most laptops, the mouse pad part... there are places to get these from so I can't imagine it being very hard to create a device like this.

 What are the benefits of touch sensors vs. buttons or rubber pads?

 * Touch is instant and always the same, imagine (or try) finger-dancing on an imaginary drumpad on your computer desk).
 You don't really need to be forceful like with most Akai-ish pads (I replaced the pads on my MPD18 with Thick Fat Pads from MPC stuff and added in their corx and it's -still- hard to get a hit sometimes, resulting in a 'miss').
 Arcade buttons sit on springs, good springs yes, but they're not always of 100% equal height.

 * Laptop mouse pad sensors have X / Y tracking, so there's more potential in that than just a simple binary button.

 * A flat surface is easy to clean, just look at most Flat Top stoves.
 If there's no gaps, there's no way for dirt, animal hair, etc to get inside your switches and mess things up.